openrelayxyz/plugeth-utils/documentation/types.rst

 Subcommand
 ------------

 A subcommand redifines the total behavior of Geth and could stand on its own.
+I contrast with the other plugin types which, in general, are meant to capture and manipulate information, a subcommand is meant to change to overall behavior of Geth.
+It may do this in order to capture information but the primary fuctionality is a modulation of geth behaviour.

 Tracers
 -------